abnerssilva/abnerssilva/README-English-Version.md

 [![Instagram Badge](https://img.shields.io/badge/-Instagram-purple?style=flat-square&logo=Instagram&logoColor=white&link=https://www.instagram.com/abner.s.silva/)](https://www.instagram.com/abner.s.silva/)
 [![Gmail Badge](https://img.shields.io/badge/-Gmail-c14438?style=flat-square&logo=Gmail&logoColor=white&link=mailto:silva.s.abner@gmail.com)](mailto:silva.s.abner@gmail.com)

-I'm __Abner__, 36 years old, married, no kids, believer christian, non smoker and I'm a musician as a hobby.
+My name is __Abner__, I'm 36 years old, I'm married, I have no kids, I'm christian, non smoker and music is my hobby.

-I'm a multitask professional with a solid career in support of Highly complex Equipment.
-I've worked about 19 years over in huge multinational companies, and now I'll turn my career around to Front-end Developer in this beginning (In the future, I'll work as Full Stack Developer).
-I'm willing to learn, to teach and contribute with the *Dev* comunity.
+I'm a multi-tasking professional with solid career in Highly complex Equipment service support.
+I've worked for great multinational companies over the last 19 years, and now I'm pivoting my career to Developer.
+As the first step, I'm focusing as Front-end development, and, in the near future I'd like to work as a Full Stack Developer.
+I'm willing to learn, teach and contribute with the *Dev* community.

 ### More about me:
-- :nerd_face: -> I'm looking for my first opportunity job as a *Dev*;
+- :nerd_face: -> I'm looking for my first job opportunity as a *Dev*;
-- :construction_worker_man: -> Bachelor Degree in Production Engineering (UNIGRANRIO/2014);
+- :construction_worker_man: -> Bachelor's Degree in Production Engineering (UNIGRANRIO/2014);
 - :technologist: -> Systems Development student at ESTÁCIO;
 - :muscle: -> Advanced in English and Spanish.
-- 💬  Do you have some questions???? [click here](https://github.com/abnerssilva/abnerssilva/issues)
+- 💬  Do you have any questions???? [click here](https://github.com/abnerssilva/abnerssilva/issues)
 <br/>

 <details>